-At Solberg & Miller Dentistry we are committed to improving the patient experience in every way that we can.
+At Maitland Ave Smile Co we are committed to improving the patient experience in every way that we can.
 Incorporating a vast range of advanced technology into our practice allows us to deliver your dental care more efficiently and accurately than ever before.

 Digital technology is proven to enhance the overall patient experience, allow for shorter dental visits, and improve treatment success rates.
 We incorporate cutting edge dental technology to aid in the treatment planning and execution of many cosmetic, general and restorative dentistry treatments.